Wayne RESA Brand and Style Guide

 ADA Compliance Overview

-The Americans with Disabilities Act (ADA) is one of the most comprehensive civil rights legislation nationwide that prohibits discrimination and guarantees that people with disabilities have equal access to all public facilities and resources (ada.gov).
+The Americans with Disabilities Act (ADA) is one of the most comprehensive civil rights legislation nationwide that prohibits discrimination and guarantees that people with disabilities have equal access to all public facilities and resources (ada.gov(External Website, opens in new window)).
 Any content shared and created by Wayne RESA online must be formatted for universal accessibility, including using: legible fonts, colors with appropriate contrast to the background, describing any visual content, and applying logical efficient navigation to all content.
 Wayne RESA has software that can check the accessibility of PDF files through Adobe Acrobat.

 Files